NavthejB/Sudoku_game/README.md

 ## To run the game,
 * create a folder inside VS code
-* In that folder, create to more folders called images and icons, and copy the contents inside both folders from GitHub to VScode.
+* In that folder, create two more folders called images and icons, and copy the contents inside both folders from GitHub to VScode.
 * create 3 new files inside the main folder in the name of **index.html**, **styles.css** and **app.js** and run the html code.